Icon and link to opening hours

 2. Don't forget the map

-The map “fjällkartan” is now also available as an app – perfect to plan your hike and to get a good overview.
-But remember that there is not always phone reception in the mountains and that your phone battery might discharge.
-Always bring a paper map with you.
+The map is now also available as an app, making it perfect for planning your hike and getting a comprehensive overview.
+However, keep in mind that there may not always be mobile coverage in the mountains, and your battery could run out.
+Therefore, always bring a paper map as well.

-3. How far can I expect to hike during a day?
+3. How far do people typically hike per day?

-A full day’s hike is typically between 10 and 15 kilometers in one day, depending on experience, terrain and the amount of packing.
+A typical day hike is usually between 10 and 20 km, depending on your experience, the terrain, and the amount of gear you're carrying.

 4. Packing